 - Resists the sunlight well

-Before you consider the types of roof tiles, you should determine if PVC is the right choice as the roofing material.
-Polyvinyl chloride comes with three layers – polyester is between two PVC layers to strengthen the bond.
+Before you consider the types of roof material, you should determine if PVC is the right choice for your roofing material.
+Polyvinyl chloride comes with three layers – polyester is sandwiched between two PVC layers to provide weatherproofing.

-Thanks to the heat-welded seams, this commercial roofing is durable.
-It is incredibly strong, which maximizes walkability.
+Thanks to the heat-welded seams, this commercial roofing is durable and incredibly strong, maximizing walkability and impact resistance.
 PVC roof is capable of withstanding the test of time, including severe weather, but also dampness and other potential problems.
-The only downside is that it might be a bit expensive when compared to other options.
+The only downside is that it might be more expensive than other options.

 - Durable and long-lasting

 - A lightweight material